 “I feel honored to be able to sit with people through some of the most difficult experiences of their lives and help them navigate their way through those experiences in a way that lines up with their values so they can become the best versions of themselves.”

 Candice received her Masters of Social Work from Boston University where her focus was on mental health, veterans, and trauma focused treatment.
-Candice implements evidenced based therapies into her practice including Cognitive Processing Therapy, Cognitive Behavior Therapy, Solution Focused Therapy, and Mindfulness Based Stress Reduction.
+Candice implements evidenced based therapies into her practice including Cognitive Processing Therapy, Cognitive Behavioral Therapy, Solution Focused Therapy, and Mindfulness Based Stress Reduction.

 “There are always a million reasons to not do something that you know can change your life for the better.
 When you make that difficult choice to improve your life, I will be there to help guide and support you.”